gamidirohan/Code-Assist-Backend/README.md

     GROQ_API_KEY=your_groq_api_key_here
     ```

-5. Run `code-assist-backend.py` to start the service.
+5. Run `python code-assist-backend.py` to start the service.

 ## Cloning from GitHub
 Clone the repo directly: